hervenivon/hagedash/README.md

 20. [ ] Moves as much as possible data preparation from `src/containers/Pools.js` to redux in `src/reducers/buzzardReducer.js`
 21. [ ] When filtered data is empty display a message instead of nothing
 22. [ ] Replace d3-svg-legend by native d3
+- It has a bug with react, adding unwanted values to the range resulting in color dillution
+- It doesn't work with long names
 23. [ ] When the brush selector is activated, highlight the underlying bars
+24. [ ] Implement array of queries and rasters
+25. [ ] Replace `<div>` by `react-strap` bindings when possible
 99. [ ] Fixing bugs
 - [X] When we disconnect, and we clear history, the Pools remain fixed on the last values
 - [ ] Resizing donut charts doesn't work when screens are really small (because of `src/containers/Piechart.js (l.
 39)`)